jessicamenius/GamesApp/README.md

 ## Description

-A landing page linking to 6 games developed by individual team members.
+From a landing page, 6 games developed by individual team members are available for play.
+The page can be toggled between light and dark mode.

 ```
 USER has the option of 6 games to play